Simple Ginger Scallion Sauce Recipe

 - The prep is minimal with just a light simmer and a quick chop of fresh ingredients.

 - It’s highly versatile and works as a dip, drizzle, or stir-fry sauce across many meals.
+It’s as easy and adaptable as my vegan honey mustard dressing recipe.

 - It fits many diets since it’s naturally gluten-free, dairy-free, and easy to make vegan.